karx/karx.github.io/WebComponents/README.md

-# Web Components - Is 2019 the year for Web components?
+# Web Components - For Micro-frontends and Re-usable components

-## What are Web Components
+## What are Web Components?
 > Web components are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.
 Source: https://www.webcomponents.org/introduction